 \section{Introduction}

-With the superior performance, large language models (LLMs), such as OpenAI o1~\citep{o1}, LLaMA-3~\citep{dubey2024llama}, and DeepSeek R1~\citep{guo2025deepseek}, have been deployed for various downstream applications, including code copilot~\citep{jiang2024survey}, mathematical reasoning~\citep{ahn2024large}, and psychology~\citep{ke2024exploring}.
-The success of these models largely depends on the availability of large-scale, diverse, and high-quality training datasets.
-However, high-quality open-access data are typically drying up~\citep{babbar2019data, mora2024synthetic}, and the manual creation of such instruction data is both time-consuming and labor-intensive~\citep{wang2023self, gilardi2023chatgpt}.
-Consequently, effective data generation methods become increasingly critical to support the ongoing development of LLMs in various domains.
+With the superior performance, large language models (LLMs), such as OpenAI o1~\citep{o1}, LLaMA-3~\citep{dubey2024llama}, and DeepSeek R1~\citep{guo2025deepseek}, have been deployed for various downstream applications, including code copilot~\citep{jiang2024survey}, mathematical reasoning~\citep{ahn2024large}, psychology~\citep{ke2024exploring}, etc. The success of these models largely depends on the availability of large-scale diverse training datasets.
+However, open-access data are typically drying up~\citep{babbar2019data, mora2024synthetic}, and manual data curation is both time-consuming and labor-intensive~\citep{wang2023self, gilardi2023chatgpt}, hindering its availability.
+This necessitates a novel approach to continuously generate data that supports the ongoing advancement of LLMs across different domains.

-To customize LLMs and further enhance their specific capabilities, synthesizing domain-specific data using their remarkable abilities emerges as a promising solution~\citep{TanLWBJBKL0024, data_synthesis_survey24}.
-Recent approaches typically generate synthetic data based on human-written seed instructions~\citep{wang2023self,Source2Synth}, utilizing simple prompts to distill task-specific knowledge from teacher models~\citep{ZengXZLC24,shah2024ai}, or focusing on data tailored to specific models~\citep{ChenWYHHMXLHLYS24,li2024forewarned}.
-Despite these advancements, synthesizing data without human intervention can introduce biases from model generators, such as favoring easier queries over challenging ones~\citep{wang2023let, li2024forewarned}.
-As dataset size increases, this can lead to limited diversity and exacerbated biases in synthetic data ~\citep{xu2024magpie}, ultimately constraining the performance improvement of LLMs.
-From a spatial perspective, seed data, models, and human annotators can all be viewed as local segments within a domain-specific data space, due to their inherent biases.
-As illustrated in Figure~\ref{fig:comparison}, this indicates a possibility to circumvent the above drawbacks:

-\textit{``Is there an automatic solution that starts from a global perspective to fully cover the domain-specific space without human intervention?''}